HOW BANKSWITCH WORKS in 9 SECONDS

 3. CDN Banks are the biggest, baddest fossil fuel funders.

-The Big 5 Canadian Banks are all in the top 25 funders of fossil fuels in the world.
+All of the Big 5 Canadian Banks are in the top 25 funders of fossil fuels in the world.
 Since the Paris Agreement they have poured $481 BILLION (USD) into their efforts to guarantee a climate apocalypse!
-Although a few American banks have doled out more money, they are bigger institutions so it represents a smaller percentage of their total lending.
+Although a few American banks have doled out more money, they’re bigger companies so it represents a smaller percentage of their total lending.
 The Banking on Climate Change report also tallies up fossil fuel policies – will a bank fund thermal coal? what about arctic drilling or fracking?.
 In terms of policies, the CDN banks really are the absolute worst: scoring between 0.5 and 3 points out of a possible 200 points!
-Even horrifically awful American banks like Chase have some standards and score between 15 and 25 out of 200.
+Even horrific American banks like Chase have some standards and score between 15 and 25 out of 200.

 4. The tar sands are completely reliant on CDN banks.